Xunnamius/project-utils/README.md

 3. Edit `name`, `description`, and `url` keys in [package.json](package.json)
 4. Rename [.env-dist](.env-dist) to `.env`; customize `.env` to your liking
 5. Initialize a new git repository and/or link this repository and branch to gitlab/github
-6. (todo, in case I think of more)
+6. If you're expecting flow support, run `npm run install-types`

 (todo: replace this process with a gulp command using inquirer.js)

-It is recommended that you also check out the so-called [Required Reading](#required-reading) and [FAQ](#further-research-materials) sections if you don't want to get lost.
+It is recommended that you also check out the [Required Reading](#required-reading) and [FAQ](#further-research-materials) sections if you don't want to get lost.

 ## Feature Scope